fossxo/fossxo-gdd/source/technical-design/ui.rst

 UI Widgets, Layout, and Styles
 ##############################

-..
-TODO: talk about the user interface widgets layout and styles and how
-    there are supporting code to help with this
-    * Sections
-      * Intro / what things Amethyst provides and what it is lacking
-        * Our system provides a single interface
-        * Is specific for our application
-      * Low level tools
-        * Creates the Amethyst transforms and widgets using the provided styles

 In addition to showing the game board, FossXO's :doc:`../gui` allows players to select different game modes, configure options, and view speed run best times.
 Amethyst provides a UI module, but it is intended to be used as building blocks